KhyeLerk/testAdes1/README.md

 - Changes to API return result (According to marking scheme)
 - Complete implementing advanced result viewer for mobile
 - Complete implementing basic result viewer for mobile
+- Bug fixes on some stored proc.
+- Uploaded wireframes to github

 2. What did the team plan to do next week